trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 A way to describe a pass that moves the disc entirely within the confines of a single part of the field if it were divided vertically into equal thirds.
 It is often seen as more dangerous to attempt long passes that spend their entire flight within the same third of the field.

 ## Sandwich
 1. A defensive technique in which two or more defenders in a matchup defense scheme cover two or more distinct spaces on the field (usually deep and under).
-By communicating and switching, the players can "sandwich" the cutters, effectively playing a miniature zone to prevent the offensive players from getting open.
+By communicating and switching, the players can 'sandwich' the cutters, effectively playing a miniature zone to prevent the offensive players from getting open.
+(Synonymous terms: 'Bracket')
-Synonymous terms: "Bracket"
-2.When two defenders surround a single offensive player underneath a floating huck as all three attempt to make a play on the disc.
+2. When two defenders surround a single offensive player underneath a floating huck as all three attempt to make a play on the disc.

 ## Savage
 Playing without any subs.
 Because of its negative connotations related to Indigenous populations, it is strongly discouraged in the Ultiworld Style Guide.